djmitch44/SpadesGame/docs/srs_template.md

 ### 1.1 Purpose

 In order to initiate a card game there are multiple steps in the overall procedure beforehand.
 You must first find four players, which is time consuming going against your time limited window of opportunity to play.
 Second a pair of standard 52 cards deck is required and oftentimes there is a missing card or the paper cards have deteriorated over time from constant usage and bad card placement.
-Through “Spades Multi” we provide a realistic card game experience online without having to actually physically come in contact with each player individually or keeping track and taking care of the deck of cards.
+Through “SpadesAI” we provide a realistic card game experience online without having to physically come in contact with each player or keep track and take care of a deck of cards.

 ### 1.2 Document Conventions